IzikMartinez/takehome-backend/readme.md

 ## Future work

-If I had more time, I would implement dependency injection by creating an interface for QuotRepository.cs.
+If I had more time, I would:
+* Implement dependency injection by creating an interface for QuotRepository.cs.
-I would also create a data transfer object for the Applicant entity.
-In order to fully flesh out the API, I'd also implement endpoints for GET, PUT, PATCH and DELETE, and then I'd probably containerize the API for deployment.
+* Create a data transfer object for the Applicant entity.
+* Make the API fully asynchronous (currently only asynchronous between the controller and the repository)
+* Implement endpoints for GET, PUT, PATCH and DELETE.
+* Move the API to a separate folder "takehome.API" in the same root directory as a new folder "takehome.UnitTests"
+* Create a unit test project for the API controller and its new endpoints.
+* Containerize the API for deployment.